Favicon That Works for Light and Dark Mode

 </svg>

-If you want Prettier to format your SVG nicely temporarily rename it to use the *.html extension, or specify inside your editor to treat it as a HTML file.
-You can also use SVGOMG to optimize your SVG before โ which helps a lot to reduce the amount of markup inside caused by exporting it.
+If you want Prettier to format your SVG nicely, temporarily rename it to use the *.html extension or tell your editor to treat it as a HTML file.
+You can also use SVGOMG, which reduces the amount of markup created inside SVGs when you export them, to optimize your SVG beforehand.

 Conclusion